Make Turtle Island Fiji Your Dream Destination In 2025

 In 1972, U.S. cable TV exec Richard Evanson was looking to escape the frenzy of corporate life and a sour divorce.
 He wound up in a bar in Fiji and after a night of heavy drinking, found himself the proud (perhaps hungover) owner of a 500-acre barren and deserted island.
 Days later, he journeyed to the island with nothing but a generator, refrigerator, and tent with plans to live in seclusion.
 A villager from a neighboring island saw his helicopter land and, out of curiosity, made his way over by boat.
 They became fast friends and together, they, along with other villagers, planted over 500,000 trees and began transforming the island into Richard’s own private, tropical paradise.
 He loved the seclusion but in the late 1970s, Columbia Pictures took notice of the island while scouting for a destination to film a remake of Blue Lagoon.
 He was ambivalent, but soon found himself building wood and straw huts, or Fijian bures, for the film crew.
 He realized the potential of the island, and in 1980, welcomed his first guests to Turtle Island.
 With only 14 bures today, the island maintains its charm as a secluded, authentic and preserved destination.
 Richard still lives on the island (although he is in failing health).
 His son, Richard, Jr. runs the private island resort.

 There’s not much to daily life on Turtle Island.
 Any that’s perhaps the best thing about this place.
 This was by far the most relaxing trip I’ve ever taken.
-And my high-strung, type A husband fell into this groove as well.
-Mornings were all about me time.
+And my high-strung, type A husband, fell into this groove as well.
+Mornings were all about “ME” time.
 We’d join the other guests for a communal breakfast at a table on the beach then retreat to our own private beach to lounge in hammocks at the water’s edge.
 Periodically, Elle would show up and offer us fresh coconut water, in the coconut of course, or offer a snack or cocktail.
 Following a communal lunch of local delicacies, we’d retreat to the outdoor daybed on our bure’s front porch for a boozy nap.

 This was pretty much my daily routine.
 Don’t get me wrong.
 There are plenty of activities if you choose.
 My husband went scuba diving several times, lots of guests snorkeled each morning, there are private beach excursions, horseback riding, hiking, and plenty of island life to explore.
+Turtle Island in Fiji offers a luxurious and intimate escape filled with unforgettable activities that showcase the island’s natural beauty and Fijian culture.
+Adventurers can kayak in crystal-clear lagoons, paddleboard along the shoreline, or set out on sailing trips to discover hidden coves.
+For those seeking relaxation, the island provides spa treatments and sunset cruises, while cultural enthusiasts can partake in traditional Fijian ceremonies, storytelling, and kava rituals.
+With its focus on exclusivity and sustainability, Turtle Island offers a personalized experience where every activity is designed to create lasting memories.

 As I mentioned, there are only 14 bures on the island and with the exception of a couple of family weeks, it’s a couples-only resort.
 That means that there are only 28 guests on the island any given week.
 So privacy and solitude are the island’s attraction.
 We had one of the last bures on the island and I could seriously go hours without seeing another person.
 So if you’re looking for a place to get away from it all, this is it.